BU-NU-CLOUD-F19/Google_Photos_for_Audio/README.md

 Utilizing AWS services like AWS S3, Lambda, Transcribe Service, DynamoDB, Comprehend for cloud platform, storage, audio/video-to-text translation, text analysis, etc. functions.

 ## 2. Users/Personas Of The Project
+Google Photos for Audio will be used by people who want to store and organize audio/video files in a user-searchable manner on the cloud.
+These people include journalists, academic researchers, and reporters who need to be able to search through the files with keywords.

 ## 3. Scope and Features Of The Project